 6. Invest in sturdy pet carriers.
-Whether your pet goes to a relative or an emergency shelter, it needs a safe place to stay, says Toni McNulty, team lead for animals in disaster with HumanityRoad.org (@DisasterAnimals on Twitter), a nonprofit organization that uses social media to fill the communications gap between those affected by disaster and those responding to disaster.
+Whether your pet goes to a relative or an emergency shelter, it needs a safe place to stay, says Toni McNulty, team lead for animals in disaster with HumanityRoad.org, a nonprofit organization that uses social media to fill the communications gap between those affected by disaster and those responding to disaster.

 “If an animal rescue person tries to pick up your pet, you don’t want your pet biting,” McNulty says.
 “Pets pick up stress, just like people in an emergency, and they can behave in a way that they normally don’t.”

-When Johnnie Richey was killed in the May 22 tornado in Missouri, his 9-year-old cocker spaniel was eventually reunited with the owner’s sister, Kerri Simms.
+When Johnnie Richey was killed in the May 22 tornado in Joplin, Missouri, his 9-year-old cocker spaniel was eventually reunited with the owner’s sister, Kerri Simms.
 “Even though her brother is gone, she could retrieve his pet and have a little bit of her brother through that pet,” McNulty says.
 “That’s why it’s so important that you have pictures and out-of-area contacts.”

 9. Carry photos that show you with your pet.
 To alleviate any confusion when it’s time to recover your pet from an emergency facility, be sure to carry photos that show you and your pet together.
 McNulty says to attach those photos as proof of ownership on your pet’s crate.
 It's also a good idea to make sure you have photos uploaded to the cloud, in case physical copies are lost.

-“When pets sense urgency, they hide and you lose valuable time trying to find them,” she says.
+“When pets sense urgency, they hide and you lose valuable time trying to find them,” McNulty says.
 Keep leashes, collars and crates ready at a moment’s notice, particularly if you live in a mobile home or vulnerable structure.